Wray Castle to Blelham Tarn circular walk

 Wray Castle car park, grid ref: NY375010

-From the car park make your way to the road in front of the grand castle entrance and set off down the main drive, with the Dower House on the right, to the arched gatehouse/entrance.
-Next comes a public road with no pavement so, watching out for traffic, turn right along the road and down the hill, passing the entrance to Low Wray Campsite.
+From the car park make your way to the road in front of the castle entrance and set off down the main drive, past the Dower House, to the arched gatehouse/entrance.
+Watching out for traffic, turn right along the road and down the hill, passing the entrance to Low Wray Campsite.
 Cross the bridge over Blelham Beck towards the kissing gate on the left.

 Iron Age sword